BlockedTODO/BlockedTODO/docs/dev_setup.md

 - `kubectl get all` to see the status of the cluster
 - `minikube dashboard` to see more detailed information in a browser
 - `kubectl get pods -n blockedtodo` followed by `kubectl -n blockedtodo exec --stdin --tty <pod name> -- /bin/sh` to open up a terminal in a running container
+- `kubectl -n blockedtodo create job <your-new-job-name> --from=cronjob/<name-of-deployed-cron-job>` to manually trigger a cron job

 ## Stop the cluster